 IP Address (Internet Protocol address): Also known as the Logical Address, the IP Address is the network address of the system across the network.
 To identify each device in the world-wide-web, the Internet Assigned Numbers Authority (IANA) assigns an IPV4 (Version 4) address as a unique identifier to each device on the Internet.
 The length of an IPv4 address is 32 bits, hence, we have 232 IP addresses available.
 The length of an IPv6 address is 128 bits.

 Type “ipconfig” in the command prompt and press ‘Enter’, this gives us the IP address of the device.

-Port can be referred as logical channel through which data can be sent/received to an application.
-Any host may have multiple applications running, and each of this application is identified using the port number on which they are running on.
+Port: A port can be referred to as a logical channel through which data can be sent/received to an application.
+Any host may have multiple applications running, and each of these applications is identified using the port number on which they are running.

-Port number is a 16-bit integer, hence we have 216 ports available which are categorized as shown below:
+A port number is a 16-bit integer, hence, we have 216 ports available which are categorized as shown below:

 |Well known Ports||0 – 1023|

 Type “netstat -a” in the command prompt and press ‘Enter’, this lists all the ports being used.